Shreya Shanker

-Shreya Shanker is an Indian model and beauty pageant titleholder who was crowned Femina Miss India United Continents 2019 at the grand finale of Femina Miss India 2019 by the outgoing titleholder Gayatri Bharadwaj.
+Shreya Shanker is an Indian (born 25 March 1997) actress, model and beauty pageant titleholder who was crowned Femina Miss India United Continents 2019 at the grand finale of Femina Miss India 2019 by the outgoing titleholder Gayatri Bharadwaj.
+She recently made her acting debut as Ariana in the web series Dil Dosti Dilemma on Amazon Prime which was released on 25 April 24.
 Her father is a serving Brigadier in the Indian Army and her mother is a freelance counsellor.
-She is the grand daughter of Dr R. S. P. Verma, an eminent Dermatologist of Bihar and on the maternal side, her grand father, Prof Rana Pratap Sinha, is an eminent Psychologist of Bihar.
+She is the granddaughter of Dr R. S. P. Verma, an eminent dermatologist of Bihar, and her maternal grandfather, Professor Rana Pratap Sinha, is an eminent psychologist of Bihar.
 She has a younger sister, Alina, who is a studying at Delhi University.
 She represented India at Miss United Continents 2019 pageant, held on 28 September 2019.

 Pageant history

 Femina Miss India 2019

 Shreya was crowned as Femina Miss India United Continents 2019 by the outgoing titleholder Gayatri Bharadwaj on 15 June 2019 at Sardar Vallabhbhai Patel Indoor Stadium, Mumbai.
 Previously, she was crowned as Femina Miss India Bihar 2019 on 23 April 2019.